 Legacy of the PowellsA new era began for the church in 1908 when Reverend Dr. Adam Clayton Powell Sr. became the pastor of the Abyssinian Baptist Church.
 On April 9th, 1922, he moved the edifice uptown to its present location in Harlem.
 The new Gothic and Tudor-style structure was paid for entirely by tithing and offerings.
 Under Powell’s spiritual leadership the parish eventually grew into one of the largest Protestant congregations in the U.S. When he retired in 1937 his son, Adam Clayton Powell Jr. took over as pastor and inherited a congregation of more than 4,000.
 Powell Jr. served as the church’s pastor until 1971.
 He continued to grow the “church of the masses” and under him the Abyssinian Baptist Church became involved in many world-wide missions, offered activities for the Harlem community and participated in activism to eliminate racial discrimination and improve health care for African Americans.
+Click to book your Harlem on Sunday tour.
 In 1944 he became the first black U.S. Congressman from New York when he was elected to represent the Congressional District that included Harlem.
 He served 14 terms in the House of Representatives and the boulevard which meets the church was renamed Adam Clayton Powell Jr. Boulevard.

 Guidelines for Attending Worship ServicesWorship services are held every Sunday at 9am and 11am.
 Due to space issues tourists are welcome to attend the 11am service only.
 Services are approximately two and a half hours in length.
 Visitors are expected to remain at their seats until the service is over.
 Photos and audio/video recordings are not permitted.
 Shoulders must be covered when entering the church.
 Shorts, tank tops and flip-flops are not allowed.